nsfm/dualsense-ts/README.md

 console.log(controller.right.trigger.feedback.effect); // TriggerEffect.Off
 ```

-Feedback state is automatically restored if the controller disconnects and reconnects - no handling required on your end.
+If the controller disconnects and reconnects, your feedback settings are restored automatically.

 #### Trigger effects